axonivy-market/process-analyser/process-analyser-product/README.md

 ### Portal Custom Widget Integration

-We support integrating the Process Analyser into Axon Ivy Portal as a custom dashboard widget from version 12.0.10 onwards.
+We support integrating the Process Analyzer into Axon Ivy Portal as a custom dashboard widget from version 12.0.10 onwards.
 This integration allows users to embed process analytics directly within their Portal dashboards, providing quick access to key performance indicators and process insights without leaving the Portal dashboard.

 ![widget features demo](images/widget-features.gif)